Joseph Gascoigne Nightingale: Early life

-Nightingale was baptized as Gascoigne on 19 December 1695, the eldest son of Rev. Joseph Gascoigne, vicar of Enfield, and his wife Anne Theobald, daughter of Francis Theobald of Barking, Suffolk and his wife Anne Nightingale, who was the sister of Sir Thomas Nightingale, 2nd Baronet.
+Nightingale was baptized as Gascoigne on 19 December 1695, the eldest surviving son of the Rev. Joseph Gascoigne, vicar of Enfield, and his wife Anne Theobald (married 1687).
+She was the daughter of Francis Theobald of Barking, Suffolk and his wife Anne Nightingale, who was the sister of Sir Thomas Nightingale, 2nd Baronet.

 He was educated at Enfield under Dr Uvedale and was admitted at Trinity College, Cambridge on 1 July 1712.